 Mrs. Katie Rudolph purchased the stone side of the property in November of 1928 for $1,700.
 Katie was born in July of 1895 to John E. and Nancy A. Robinson.
-By the time of the 1900 census, the Robinsons were living in Stephens City with Katie’s two older brothers and her uncle William Robinson.
-A decade later, the 1910 census shows that just before her marriage Katie was still living with her parents and two older brothers in Stephens City, but her uncle William had moved out.
-On Christmas Eve of 1910 Katie, who had turned sixteen earlier that year, married eighteen-year-old Norman Smith Rudolph in Stephens City.
+By the time of the 1900 census, the Robinsons were living in Stephens City with Katie’s two older brothers and her grandfather William Robinson.
+A decade later, the 1910 census shows that just before her marriage Katie was still living with her parents and two older brothers, but her grandfather William had passed away.
+On Christmas Eve of 1910 Katie, who had turned fifteen earlier that year, married eighteen-year-old Norman Smith Rudolph in Stephens City.
 Norman had been born on the 10th of February 1892, the son of Charles A. Rudolph and his wife Sarah Catherine (née Garrett) Rudolph.
 After their marriage Norman and Katie had four children together before tragedy struck.
 By 1925 Norman had a job at the M.J.
 Grove Lime Company plant in Stephens City.
 That year, on the 26th of November (Thanksgiving Day), Norman had an accident.
 The following is a Winchester newspaper account of what happened:

 Norman S. Rudolph, an employee of M.J.
 Grove Lime Co., at Stephens City, this county, met a shocking death between 3 and 4 o’clock Thanksgiving afternoon, when in some unknown manner, he either slipped or fell into one of the hoppers of a grinding machine in the hydrate plant of the company, when lime was being ground.

 It is believed that the machine got choked and that Rudolph placed his foot into the machine to loosen it when the foot became caught in the revolving rollers.